h5bp/html5-boilerplate/README.md

 * Using our new [Template Repository](https://github.com/h5bp/html5-boilerplate-template)
   create a new GitHub repository based on the latest code from the main branch of HTML5 Boilerplate.

+* Install with [npm](https://www.npmjs.com/): `npm install html5-boilerplate`
+  or [yarn](https://yarnpkg.com/): `yarn add html5-boilerplate`.
+The resulting `node_modules/html5-boilerplate/dist` folder represents the latest version of the project for end users.
+Depending on what you want to use and how you want to use it, you may have to copy and paste the contents of that folder into your project directory.

 * Download the latest stable release from [html5boilerplate.com](https://html5boilerplate.com/).
 This zip file is a